 A: Cathay Pacific’s 20-strong freighter fleet continues to operate around the clock carrying vital personal protective equipment (PPE) and medical supplies to support the global effort to combat the virus.
 Additional flights have been operated to cater to increased demand for airfreight services; however, there have been some unavoidable freighter schedule adjustments due to government-imposed flight restrictions in some countries such as India and Vietnam.
 Customers can view the most up-to-date schedule information using the “Check Flight Availability” function on the Cathay Pacific Cargo homepage.

 Q: What cargo options are available under Cathay’s reduced passenger flight schedule?

-A: With Cathay Pacific and Cathay Dragon operating a bare skeleton passenger flight schedule in April and May, measures have been taken to supplement capacity with cargo-only passenger flights to many other destinations around the globe.
+A: With Cathay Pacific operating a bare skeleton passenger flight schedule in April and May, measures have been taken to supplement capacity with cargo-only passenger flights to many other destinations around the globe.
 Cathay operated more than 250 pairs of these flights in March and over 500 pairs in April.

 In addition, flights can be arranged on an ad-hoc or charter basis.
 Further capacity is available on freighters operated by Air Hong Kong, a Cathay Pacific subsidiary.

 Q: In addition to the belly capacity of passenger aircraft, is it possible to use the passenger cabin as other airlines have done?